 Key benefits/impact for EOSC

-EOSC Exchange functions will provide a rich catalogue of resources that meet the needs of research and researchers:
+EOSC Exchange functions provided a rich catalogue of resources that meet the needs of research and researchers:

 - Resources from e-Infrastructures and cluster communities, as horizontal resources, addressing multiple domains (such as data processing, storage and archiving, data management, data transfer and visualisation)